babelouest/hoel/README.md

 #define H_ERROR_MEMORY      99 // Error allocating memory
 ```

-### Initialisation
+### Initialization

-To generate a connection to a database, use its dedicated function
+To create a connection to a database, use its dedicated function

 ```c
 /**